Nova A.

 One of the fundamental aspects that differentiate qualitative and quantitative research is the types of questions they seek to answer.

-Research questions serve as the compass guiding the entire research process.
+Research problems also known as research questions serve as the compass guiding the entire research process.
 They influence the choice of methodology, data collection methods, and data analysis techniques.

 Let’s explore the differences between qualitative and quantitative research questions.